NEW 📗Story: Softmaxxing

 Vekllei Crown (❦VK) #

 The Vekllei Kroner (lit.
 Vekllei Crown) is the primary and historic currency of Vekllei.
-It is minted by the Mint as a souvenir in the tradition of Vekllei medals,4 but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
+It is minted by the as a souvenir in the tradition of Vekllei medals,4 but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
 It is primarily a deflationary currency store backed by gold, and to which each Vekllei citizen is entitled an equal share in emigration.
 It is not able to be used on the VKIM directly, but can be purchased as a White Bond as a speculative instrument.
 It is also used in some cases as a mechanism for trade with individuals abroad, mostly by smaller banks looking to broker purchases of goods or services unavailable in Vekllei.

 Government Crown (✾AK) #